 White Rose Social Sciences DTP scholarships

-These scholarships are only available for PhDs in Sheffield Institute of Education (SIoE) and the Centre for Regional Economic and Social Research (CRESR).
+These studentships are only available for PhDs in Sheffield Institute of Education (SIoE) and the Centre for Regional Economic and Social Research (CRESR).

-The WRDTP is a collaborative partnership between Sheffield Hallam and the universities of Bradford, Hull, Leeds, Manchester Metropolitan, Sheffield and York.
+The WRDTP is a collaborative partnership between seven universities – Sheffield Hallam, Bradford, Hull, Leeds, Manchester Metropolitan, Sheffield and York.
 Accredited by the ESRC, it builds on the research excellence of the partners to deliver PhD training across the social sciences.

 The WRDTP provides access to a range of training and development opportunities across the partner institutions, as well as the opportunity to be part of an interdisciplinary social sciences network incorporating academic and non-academic partners.

 Studentships at Sheffield Hallam are available in the following WRDTP Pathways:

 - Civil Society, Development and Democracy (CDD) CRESR

 Studentships are available as a PhD (+3) or Masters + PhD (1+3), on a full-time or part-time basis.
 The four-year 1+3 studentships include an integrated masters qualification in social science methods (MRes Social Sciences), followed by the PhD.
 To be eligible for a +3 studentship (PhD only), you will need to evidence that you have already achieved the required level of research methods training.

 About the scholarships

 Applications will be welcomed from November 2022 for studentships starting in October 2023.
 A full studentship provides: